Patsy Cline: Early life

 Cline's house on South Kent Street in Winchester, Virginia where she lived from age 16 to 21.

 Virginia Patterson Hensley was born in Winchester, Virginia, on September 8, 1932, to Hilda Virginia (née Patterson) and Samuel Lawrence Hensley.
-Mrs. Hensley was only 16 years old at the time of Cline's birth.
+Her mother was only 16 years old at the time of Cline's birth.
 Sam Hensley had been married before; Cline had two half siblings (aged 12 and 15), who lived with a foster family because of their mother's death years before.
 After Cline, Hilda Hensley gave birth to Samuel Jr. (called John) and Sylvia Mae.
 Besides being called "Virginia" in her childhood, Cline was referred to as "Ginny".

 She temporarily lived with her mother's family in Gore, Virginia, before relocating many times throughout the state.
 In her childhood, the family relocated where Samuel Hensley, a blacksmith, could find employment, including Elkton, Staunton, and Norfolk.
 When the family had little money, she would find work, including at an Elkton poultry factory, where her job was to pluck and cut chickens.
 The family moved often before finally settling in Winchester, Virginia, on South Kent Street.
 Cline would later report that her father sexually abused her.
 When confiding the abuse to friend Loretta Lynn, Cline told her, "take this to your grave."
 Hilda Hensley would later report details of the abuse to producers of Cline's 1985 biopic Sweet Dreams.

 At age 13, Cline was hospitalized with a throat infection and rheumatic fever.
 Speaking of the incident in 1957, she said, "I developed a terrible throat infection and my heart even stopped beating.
 The doctor put me in an oxygen tent.
 You might say it was my return to the living after several days that launched me as a singer.
 The fever affected my throat and when I recovered, I had this booming voice like Kate Smith's."
 During this time, she developed an interest in singing.
 She started performing with her mother in the local Baptist choir.
 Mother and daughter also performed duets at church social events.
 She also taught herself how to play the piano.